Distractor-free Generalizable 3D Gaussian Splatting: Introduction

+While promising, this paradigm faces two major challenges in real-world, unconstrained capture scenarios due to the presence of distractor (e.g., transient objects such as vehicles or pedestrians).
+First, during training, real-world data often contains distractor that disrupt 3D consistency, limiting training to confined static scenes.
+Second, during inference, distractor in the reference images cannot be properly projected into 3D space, resulting in unwanted artifacts in the reconstructed 3D scene.

+To tackle these issues, we propose Distractor-free Generalizable 3D Gaussian Splatting (DGGS), a novel framework that enhances training stability when training generalizable 3DGS models under distractor-data and mitigates distractor-induced artifacts during the inference process.
+This framework builds on two key components: \textbf{a Distractor-free Generalizable Training paradigm} and \textbf{a Distractor-free Generalizable Inference framework}.
+The core idea behind them lies in the discussion about how to predict distractor masks in a feed-forward manner and use them for training and inference.
+Unlike existing scene-specific distractor-free masking methods that require sufficient input and iterative optimization~\citep{chen2024nerf,ungermann2024robust,sabour2024spotlesssplats}, our method takes advantage of the inherent \textbf{ 3D consistency across references} to infer distractor masks in each training iteration.
+These masks are then applied to exclude distractor regions from reconstruction loss during training, improving stability, and are further used during inference to prioritize cleaner references and suppress artifacts.

-For the first challenge, we design a \textbf{Distractor-free Generalizable Training paradigm}, incorporating a \textbf{Reference-based Mask Prediction} and a \textbf{Mask Refinement} module to enhance training stability based on precise generalizable distractor masking.
-Specifically, inspired by the observation in `references to 3DGS' training paradigm that \textit{re-rendered reference non-distractor areas from 3DGS (inferred by references) are generally accurate and robust}, we use these reference areas as guidance to filter out misclassified distractor regions in query view.
-This process is realized on the basis of the static geometric multi-view consistency of non-distractor areas.
-For higher mask accuracy, after decoupling the filtered masks into distractor and disparity error areas, our Mask Refinement module incorporates pre-trained segmentation results to fill distractor regions and a reference-based auxiliary loss to additionally supervise the unnoticed occluded regions in query view.
+Specifically, in \textbf{Distractor-free Generalizable Training paradigm}, we design a \textbf{Reference-based Mask Prediction} and a \textbf{Mask Refinement} module for generalizable distractor masking, which is based on a core observation, \textit{re-rendered reference non-distractor areas from 3DGS (inferred by references) are generally accurate and robust}.
+Therefore, given an initialized mask, we use these non-distractor areas in reference as guidance to filter out misclassified distractor regions in query.
+This process relies on the static geometric multi-view consistency of non-distractor areas.
+For higher mask accuracy, after decoupling the filtered masks into distractor and disparity error areas, our mask refinement module incorporates pre-trained segmentation results to fill distractor regions and designs a reference-based auxiliary loss to additionally supervise the unnoticed occluded regions in query view.
+Based on these masks, we propose a two-stage \textbf{Distractor-free Generalizable Inference framework} for mitigating holes and artifacts at inference time.
+In the first stage, we introduce more candidate references and design a \textbf{Reference Scoring} mechanism to score candidator based on the predicted distractor masks.
+These predicted scores guide the references selection with minimal distractors and disparity for fine reconstruction in the second stage.
+To further mitigate ghosting artifacts from residual distractor in the second stage, we introduce a \textbf{Distractor Pruning} strategy that eliminates distractor-associated 3D gaussian primitives.